adaltas/node-nikita/docs/content/about/tutorial.md

 - [Package manager](https://nodejs.org/en/download/package-manager/)
   The [package manager](https://nodejs.org/en/download/package-manager/) is probably the fastest and easiest way to get Node.js installed and ready while being upgraded in the future.
 The choice of package managers will depend on your system.
 - Node.js version manager
   [NVM](https://github.com/creationix/nvm) and [N](https://github.com/tj/n) will manage multiple versions of Node.js in parallel.
-For advanced users, this is our recommended procedure as we use [N](https://github.com/tj/n).
+For advanced users, this is the recommended procedure.
+We personnaly use [N](https://github.com/tj/n).

 Once installed, you should have the `node` and `npm` commands available from your terminal.

 ### Initialization

-A Nikita project is a Node.js package.
+A Nikita project is commonly a Node.js package.
 Everything is a file and it doesn't require you to rely on any external software such as a database.
-For this reason, we will use [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to track our development.
-Several tools are available such as [GIT](https://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/).
-In this tutorial, we will be using [GIT](https://git-scm.com/) and publish the source code to the [node-nikita-tutorial repository on GitHub](https://github.com/adaltas/node-nikita-tutorial).
+For this reason, it naturally integrates with [version control systems (VCS)](https://en.wikipedia.org/wiki/Version_control) to track development iterations.
+Several tools are available such as [Git](https://git-scm.com/) and [Mercurial](https://www.mercurial-scm.org/).
+In this tutorial, we will be using [Git](https://git-scm.com/) and publish the source code to the [node-nikita-tutorial repository on GitHub](https://github.com/adaltas/node-nikita-tutorial).

+We start by initializing a new Git projet:

 ```bash
 # Create a new folder